Harsh528123/Harsh528123/README.md

 Hi everyone!
 My name is Harsh Kothari and currently I am currently a Software Engineering student of the graduating class of 2025 at the University of Alberta.

-I currently am working as an NSERC USRA research assistant working on a adaptive learning project from Athabasca University.
-More specifically, I am designing a question bank management system with adaptive learning capatiblities using React, Node.js and MySQL.
+I currently am working as an NSERC USRA research assistant working on an adaptive learning project from Athabasca University.
+More specifically, I am designing a question bank management system with adaptive learning capatiblities using React.js, Node.js, Express.js and PostgreSQL.

 Along with working, I try to apply my skills through some various projects, many of which are on GitHub.
 Feel free to take a look at the projects :)